uploadcare/intercom-rank/README.md

 ### todo
 - use webhook for intercom user creation
+- deploy to heroku in order to test webhook
 - check if python-awis package is any good for us
 - (simple) admin dashboard
 - move from sqlite to postgresql before production